zukunft/zukunft.com/docs/code_functions_all.md

     \-- to_url_array
         \-- formula_link - @return array parent url array extended with the order number and the description, without empty strings
+    \-- link_preview
+        \-- formula_link - the pending formula link in one line for the confirm page, e.g.
     \-- db_fld_to_url
         \-- formula_link - @return array the db field names mapped to their url var for the change preview and undo link s